-Each year some 1000 NQTs (newly qualified teachers) begin induction in our schools.
+Each year over 800 NQTs (newly qualified teachers) begin induction in our schools.

 Although QTS is not mandatory in the independent sector, it is highly recommended and many choose to acquire it, because it gives portability across all sectors for teachers, and a consistent way of assessing candidates’ qualifications for heads.